d4rklynk/samsepi0l.dev/content/blog/cybersec/windows-setup/group-policies/index.md

 `Computer Configuration\Administrative Templates\Windows Components\Windows Defender SmartScreen`

-- Enhanced Phising Protection -> Service Enabled -> Disabled
+- Enhanced Phishing Protection -> Service Enabled -> Disabled

 **For a corporate scenario or when you cannot trust the user you are configuring it for and you choose to have SmartScreen enabled, do the followings:**,

 - Explorer -> Configure Windows Defender SmartScreen -> Enabled -> Warn and prevent bypass
-- Microsoft Edge -> Prevent bypassing Windws Defender SmartScreen prompts for sites -> Enabled
+- Microsoft Edge -> Prevent bypassing Windows Defender SmartScreen prompts for sites -> Enabled

 There is also Explorer -> Configure App Install Control that you might want to look into.
 Probably theatre though, it doesn't appear to block anything, or anything meaningful at least.

 ### Windows Error Reporting

 `Computer Configuration\Administrative Templates\Windows Components\Windows Error Reporting`